The 61st annual Greek Festival is upon us, and it’s one not to miss.

-This year’s three-day celebration features all of your old favorites in the food and booze categories — but with a couple new items.
+This year’s three-day celebration features all of your old favorites in the food and booze categories.

 >> INTERACTIVE WEATHER RADAR: Get the latest Dayton-area Doppler 7 Radar

 1. Take a tour: You’ll gain at least a small amount of appreciation for history and architecture with a tour of the gorgeous Byzantine-style church.
 The church, which was completed in 1985 after about 20 years of construction, is a sight to behold.
 The Annunciation Church draws members from Springfield, to Middletown, to Richmond, Ind.
 If you haven’t yet seen the beautiful church, this is the year to do it, so be sure to get on one of the tours they do throughout the weekend, which features a short presentation on the Orthodox faith.
 I promise, you will be wowed!

 >> PHOTOS: Tour the Annunciation Greek Orthodox Church

 2. Take it from us: Get your Greek pastries early as many of them are sold out by Saturday night.
 Don’t say we didn’t warn you!

 3. Dance the night away: If you’ve ever attended a Greek wedding or other event, you know that it doesn’t matter whether you’re blood-related or not — by the end of the night, you’re dancing around with the entire room like you’re part of the family.
 Start out by watching the professionals, then join in.

 4. For the 21+ crowd, get to know Greek wine and beer: Sample varieties of wine and beer from various Greek regions.
 A few stateside seasonal craft beers will also be available.

 5. Find treasures: The Grecian Boutique in the Memorial Center is like walking into a bazaar on the streets of Athens: Find anything from specialty fine jewelry to the popular coin skirts.